 We illustrate the use of QBPs with proper priors over the degree of misspecification, $\mu_*$, via two empirical examples.
 A cost of allowing for potential misspecification by considering non-dogmatic beliefs about $\mu_*$ is that inferential statements must be less precise than those obtained under dogmatic beliefs.
-The empirical applications demonstrate that one can still draw economically meaningful conclusions using our approach in real applications under what we consider to be sensible beliefs about model misspecification.
+The empirical applications demonstrate that one can still draw economically meaningful conclusions using our approach under what we consider to be sensible beliefs about model misspecification.
 The approach thus potentially enhances the credibility of the qualitative empirical results.
-We also use the empirical examples to discuss prior choice, illustrate the impact of prior choice on the resulting quasi-posteriors, and discuss empirically motivated sensitivity analysis.
+We also use the empirical examples to discuss prior choice, illustrate the impact of prior choice on the resulting quasi-posteriors, and discuss sensitivity analysis focused on prior choice.

 There is a large existing literature on sensitivity analysis and partial identification.
 Much of this research focuses on establishing formal frequentist guarantees for estimating and performing inference on the identified set.
 See, e.g., \cite{Canay_Shaikh_2017} and \cite{molinari:review} for excellent reviews and \cite{norets2014semiparametric}, \cite{kline2016bayesian}, \cite{chib2018bayesian}, \cite{liao2019bayesian}, \cite{giacomini2021robust}, \cite{giacomini2022robust}, and \cite{kuangbayesian} for approaches leveraging Bayesian methods.